7 facts about American dads

-Fatherhood in America is changing in important and sometimes surprising ways.
+Fatherhood in America is changing.
 Today, fathers who live with their children are taking a more active role in caring for them and helping out around the house.
 And the ranks of stay-at-home and single fathers have grown significantly in recent decades.
 At the same time, more and more children are growing up without a father in the home.

 The changing role of fathers has introduced new challenges, as dads juggle the competing demands of family and work.
 Here are some key findings about fathers from Pew Research Center.

 1Dads see parenting as central to their identity.
 Dads are just as likely as moms to say that parenting is extremely important to their identity.
-Some 57% of fathers say this, compared with 58% of mothers.
-Most dads seem to appreciate the benefits of parenthood – 54% report that parenting is rewarding all of the time, as do 52% of moms.
-Meanwhile, 46% of fathers and 41% of mothers say they find parenting enjoyable all of the time.
+Some 57% of fathers said this in a 2015 survey by the Center, compared with 58% of mothers.
+Like moms, many dads also seem to appreciate the benefits of parenthood: 54% reported that parenting is rewarding all of the time, as did 52% of moms.
+Meanwhile, 46% of fathers and 41% of mothers said they find parenting enjoyable all of the time.

 2Dads are much more involved in child care than they were 50 years ago.
-In 2015, fathers reported spending, on average, seven hours a week on child care – almost triple the time they provided back in 1965.
-And fathers put in about nine hours a week on household chores in 2015, up from four hours in 1965.
-By comparison, mothers spent an average of about 15 hours a week on child care and 18 hours a week on housework in 2015.
+In 2016, fathers reported spending, on average, eight hours a week on child care – about triple the time they provided back in 1965.
+And fathers put in about 10 hours a week on household chores in 2016, up from four hours in 1965.
+By comparison, mothers spent an average of about 14 hours a week on child care and 18 hours a week on housework in 2016.

-4Work-family balance is a challenge for many working fathers.
+3Work-family balance is a challenge for many working fathers.
 Just like mothers, many of today’s fathers find it challenging to balance work and family life.
-About half of working dads (52%) say it is very or somewhat difficult to do so, a slightly smaller share than the 60% of working mothers who say the same.
-And about three-in-ten working dads (29%) say they “always feel rushed,” as do 37% of working mothers.
+About half of working dads (52%) said in 2015 that it is very or somewhat difficult to do so, a slightly smaller share than the 60% of working mothers who said the same.
+And about three-in-ten working dads (29%) said they “always feel rushed,” as did 37% of working mothers.

-Working fathers are also about as likely as working mothers to say that they would prefer to be home with their children, but that they need to work because they need the income (48% of dads vs. 52% of moms).
-Working dads and moms are also equally likely to say that even though it takes them away from their families, they want to keep working (49% vs. 42%).
+Working fathers were also about as likely as working mothers to say they would prefer to be home with their children, but that they need to work because they need the income (48% of dads and 52% of moms said this, the Center found in 2012).
+Working dads and moms were also equally likely to say that even though it takes them away from their families, they want to keep working (49% vs. 42%).

 5Despite changing gender roles, many still perceive mothers as better equipped than fathers to care for children.
-When it comes to caring for a new baby, 53% of Americans say that, breast-feeding aside, mothers do a better job than fathers; only 1% of Americans say fathers do a better job than mothers.
-Another 45% say mothers and fathers do about equally well.
+When it comes to caring for a new baby, 53% of Americans said that, breast-feeding aside, mothers do a better job than fathers; only 1% of Americans said fathers do a better job than mothers.
+Another 45% said mothers and fathers do about equally well, a 2016 survey found.

-Among the majority of adults (59%) who say that children with two parents are better off when a parent stays home to tend to the family, 45% say it’s better if that parent is the mother, while just 2% say a child is better off if the father stays home.
-About half (53%) say it doesn’t matter which parent stays home.
+Among the plurality of adults (44%) who said the ideal situation for a young child with two parents is for one parent to stay home, 39% said it’s better if that parent is the mother, while just 5% said a child is better off if the father stays home.
+More than half (56%) said it doesn’t matter which parent stays home.

 Among those who took time off to care for a new baby in the past two years, fathers took a median of one week off from work for this reason, compared with a median of 11 weeks for mothers.
-One factor that might contribute to this gender difference: About half of adults (49%) say employers put more pressure on fathers to return to work quickly after the birth or adoption of a new child, while 18% say employers put more pressure on mothers.
-One-third say employers pressure mothers and fathers about equally.
+One factor that might contribute to this gender difference: About half of adults (49%) said employers put more pressure on fathers to return to work quickly after the birth or adoption of a new child, while 18% said employers put more pressure on mothers.
+A third said employers pressure mothers and fathers about equally.